openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 authorization_servers

 > OPTIONAL.
-An array supported authorization servers and the scopes they support.
+An array of supported authorization servers and the scopes they support.
 Each element of the array is a Authorization Server Descriptor JSON object defined in the section {{authz-server-descriptor}} below.
 If the `supported_scopes` member is present in the metadata, then the `authorization_servers` MUST also be present, and it MUST provide a server location for every supported scope.

 TODO: consider adding a IANA Registry for metadata, similar to Section 7.1.1 of
 {{RFC8414}}.
 This would allow other specs to add to the metadata.